top of page

 After completing his undergraduate studies at California State University at Bakersfield, he relocated to Washington, D.C., in 1994 and began performing volunteer work for organizations such as Us Helping Us, People Into Living, Inc., where he received The Marvin E. Young Volunteer of the Year award in 2001, the Spirit of Light Award from Mascara, Inc. in 2005, Trailblazer Award from InCrowd International, Inc. in 2008, Inner Light Ministries Community Service Award in 2010, the Alston-Gillard Community Service Award in 2012, the GoodLife Empowerment Award in 2013, the Welmore Cook Award from DC Black Pride in 2014, the Barbara Lundy Thomas Service Award in 2014, the Unsung Hero Award from Joy Baltimore, Inc. in 2018, and the Capital Pride Honors Heroes Award in 2023

 In other Professional Leadership roles, he's currently serving as a Board Member and President of the Board of Directors for the Greater Washington Association of Records Managers & Administrators (ARMA) from 2009-2010 and 2019 - Present.
 He received the Chapter Leadership Award in 2010 and the Rita Holt Chapter Member Of The Year for 2009 & 2013.
-He was actively involved with The ManDate (a community-based group) and served as a Board Member for the Wanda Alston Foundation, served as a voting member of the Gertrude Stein Club, served as Commissioner on the Mayor's Advisory Committee to the Office of Lesbian, Gay, Bisexual, Transgender, and Questioning (LGBTQ) Affairs from 2016-2018, appointed as Commissioner to the Commission on African-American Affairs (COAAA) in 2019 and currently serves as Chairman for the Ward 8 LGBTQIA+ Commission for Ward 8 Councilmember Trayon White, Sr.
+He was actively involved with The ManDate (a community-based group) and served as a Board Member for the Wanda Alston Foundation, served as a voting member of the Gertrude Stein Club, served as Commissioner on the Mayor's Advisory Committee to the Office of Lesbian, Gay, Bisexual, Transgender, and Questioning (LGBTQ) Affairs from 2016-2018, appointed as Commissioner to the Commission on African-American Affairs (COAAA) in 2019, Member of the DC Engage-HealthHIV Advisory Committee and currently serves as Chairman for the Ward 8 LGBTQIA+ Commission for Ward 8 Councilmember Trayon White, Sr.

 Kraig Ronald Williams - Vice-President, Finance, and Program Events